particle-iot/docs/src/content/datasheets/app-notes/application-notes.md

 in mains power applications.
 - [AN005 Threading Explainer](https://github.com/particle-iot/app-notes/tree/master/AN005-Threading-Explainer) provides detailed information on using execution threads on Particle devices.
 - [AN008 Using a Xenon with the Nordic SDK](https://github.com/particle-iot/app-notes/tree/master/AN008-Xenon-Nordic-SDK)
+- [AN009 Firmware Examples](https://github.com/particle-iot/app-notes/tree/master/AN009-Firmware-Examples) provides some annotated code examples, including how to effective use sleep modes.
+- [AN010 Finite State Machines](https://github.com/particle-iot/app-notes/tree/master/AN010-Finite-State-Machines) shows some of the ways to effectively structure your code using finite state machines.

 ### Troubleshooting